AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 - This algorithm however has high run time and consume a lot of memory thus more optimized routing algorithm is preferred (but the principles stays the same where route with shortest path and less bends is preferred)
 ![image](https://user-images.githubusercontent.com/87559347/190376984-ff6f4f02-af4f-472d-9422-294157221e9f.png)

-OpenLANE routing stage consists of two stages:

- - Global Routing - Makes the general guide that will route all pins to its destination.
-The tool used is FastRoute
- - Detailed Routing - Uses the global routing's general guide to actually connect the pins with least amount of wire.
-The tool used is TritonRoute.

 ### DRC Clean
 DRC cleaning is the next step after routing.
 DRC cleaning is done to ensure the routes can be fabricated and printed in silicon faithfully.
 Most DRC is due to the constraints of the photolitographic machine for chip fabrication where the wavelength of light used is limited.
 There are thousands of DRC and some DRC are: